 This is by far the company's largest class and contains a number of different exposures within it.
 The predominant line is Public Liability, and the valuation of this has been further split by coverage type and type of insured.
 Employers Liability has been split by coverage type and legacy business removed.
-The company also writes a small amount of Professional Indemnity, included in this class.
-All case estimates are now believed to fully represent the change in the discount rate from 3% to 1% for cost of care, and 1.5% loss of earnings exposure so no additional provision is held for a move in the discount rate.
-There is a provision within the best estimate for the Periodic Payment Order which were introduced with effect from 1st October 2018.
+The company also writes a small amount of Professional Indemnity and Cyber, which are included in this class.
+There is a provision within the best estimate for the Periodic Payment Orders which were introduced with effect from 1st October 2018.